vtsaplin/franklin-expressions/README.md

 - I want to use composition and nesting inside Franklin blocks.

 ## Features
-- Allows to insert placeholders and inline decorators into Franklin documents.
+- Allows to insert dynamically computed values into Franklin documents.
-- Allows to use composition and nesting inside Franklin blocks.
+- Allows to decorate content around the insertion point.
 - Tiny with no external dependencies.

 ## Usage